What's the Best Magnesium for Constipation?

 Sometimes, a remedy that once worked like a charm can stop being effective.
 If you find that magnesium isn't giving you the relief it used to, it’s a sign to listen to your body.
 This could mean there's a deeper issue at play, such as Irritable Bowel Syndrome (IBS) or even a thyroid problem.
 Instead of just increasing your dose, this is the point where you should talk to your doctor.
 A healthcare provider can help you identify the root cause of your constipation and figure out the best path forward.
 It’s especially important to get professional advice if you have other health conditions or are taking different medications.

-Magnesium vs. Other Constipation Remedies
+Magnesium vs. Other Constipation Aids

 When you’re struggling with constipation, you’ve likely been told to try the usual suspects: load up on fiber, drink more water, or grab an over-the-counter laxative.
 But for many people, that advice falls short.
 Fiber can cause more bloating, and harsh laxatives often come with uncomfortable side effects.
 This is where magnesium offers a different approach.
 Let’s break down how it compares to other common remedies so you can understand why it might be the solution you’ve been looking for.